karthikkolanji/ShaadiDemo/README.md

 # BaseCode
-This conatins basic project structure with all necessary libraries implemented.
-We can pull this repo and start making new projects
+This conatins basic project structure with all necessary libraries implemented and classes configuratioons like Retrofit, SharedPreeference, ResourceFinder etc readily available.
+We can pull this repo and start continuing with new projects